greatergoodguy/slate/source/includes/_api_camera.md

 tags                          | array[string]     | Array of strings, which each string representing a "tag" bridges                       | [DeviceBridges](#devicebridges-attributes)     | Bridges this device is seen by settings                      | [DeviceSettings](#devicesettings-attributes)    | Misc settings
-camera_parameters             | object            | JSON object of camera parameters/settings (see More Info for details).
+camera_parameters             | object            | JSON object of camera parameters/settings (see Overview for details).
 If camera parameters cannot be retrieved for whatever reason (such as when communication with camera has been lost), then this will be empty, and camera_parameters_status_code will be 404. camera_parameters_status_code | int               | 200 if camera_parameters were retrieved.
 404 if camera_parameters were unable to be retrieved. camera_info                   | [DeviceCameraInfo](#devicecamerainfo-attributes)  | Camera related info, which only applies to devices that are cameras camera_info_status_code       | int               | 200 if camera_info was retrieved.
 404 if camera_info was unable to be retrieved.